Oct 22nd & 23rd 2021

 9. Lap traffic must stay to inside of the speedway.
 (Any cars trying to hold up leaders will be black-flagged.)

-10. Any car charged with three (2) unassisted cautions will be black-flagged.
+10. Any car charged with two (2) unassisted cautions will be black-flagged.

 11. Race back to the checkered flag only.
 (Green and yellow lights on means race back.)
 If the track is blocked or a driver's life is in danger, the race will go caution and resume with green, white, and checkered.